iwasahighwayman/my-elusive-whale/README.md

 No illumination reflecting gently against the evening snow.

-Everyone other house's lights were on (I can already hear that kid saying "_Mommy ..._").
+Every other house's lights were on (I can already hear that kid saying "_Mommy ..._").

 It was late, cold, and really no reason to go outside now in the darkness.
 Better to mount an investigation in the morning.